scrhllbrg/jsfx_encdec/readme.md

 # EncDec
  ## Pre/Post EQ and Gain Utility (StudioShoutShoutShout, JSFX)

-A utility JSFX pair that alter the input signal of your favourite plugins and restores it on the way out.
-Designed for encode/decode-style processing chains, particularly suited for creative compression, transient shaping, and frequency-specific control.
+A utility JSFX pair that alter the input signal to your preferred plugins and restores it on the way out.
+Designed for encode/decode-style processing chains, suited for creative compression, transient shaping, and frequency-specific control.
 Using transparent pre/post EQ and gain trimming with shared `gmem` synchronization.
 No rocket science, just a bit more convenience.

 ## Features